Table of Contents

 The accuracy of information provided by travellers when they return to Australia, and people promptly seeking medical attention if they become unwell in the period immediately after their return to Australia, are both critical in preventing the spread of introduced infectious diseases.

-If you show symptoms of an infectious disease while travelling to Australia the Quarantine Act 1908 requires that the Captain/Master reports this to the Department of Agriculture, Biosecurity officers before arrival in Australia.
-If your illness has been reported an Agriculture, Biosecurity officer may board your ship or aircraft to assess you and ask you a number of questions.
-Information on how your personal information will be managed is detailed in the Australian Privacy Principle 5 Notification, which is available below:
+If you show symptoms of an infectious disease while travelling to Australia the Biosecurity Act 2015 requires that the Captain/Master reports this to the Department of Agriculture and Water Resources, Biosecurity Officers before arrival in Australia.
+If your illness has been reported an Agriculture, Biosecurity Officer may board your ship or aircraft to assess you and ask you a number of questions.
+Information on how your personal information will be managed is detailed in the Traveller with Illness Checklist Privacy Notice, which is available below: